 The UCLA makes a significant exception to the prohibition of the Collaborative attorney representing the client in related litigation.
 The UCLA allows the attorney, in certain emergencies when the client lacks other representation, to continue the representation of the client in emergency litigation with the spouse or partner.
 Under § 7 of the UCLA, during the Collaborative Law Process, a court “may issue emergency orders to protect the health, safety, welfare, or interest of a party, family member, or other person.”
 D.C.
-Code § 16-4007; MD CJP § 3-2004.
+Code § 16-4007; MD CJP § 3-2004, VA CODE §20-175.C.3.
 Under the D.C. statute, the Collaborative lawyer is authorized “[t]o seek or defend an emergency order to protect the health, safety, welfare, or interest of a party, family member, or other person," D.C.
 Code § 16-4009(c)(2), "until that person is represented by a successor lawyer or reasonable measures are taken to protect the health, safety, welfare, or interest of the person.”
 D.C.
 Code § 16-4009(d).
 Note that the Maryland Rules provide that a Collaborative attorney may “request or defend against a request for an emergency order to protect the health, safety, welfare, or interest of a party or party eligible for relief” during a stay but does not specifically address the attorney’s role in emergency actions during a Collaborative process when there is no stay in effect.
 Md.
 R. 17-504(c).
 Arguably, MD CJP § 3-2007, which states that the subtitle does not affect the lawyer’s professional responsibility obligations, could allow the attorney to continue the representation until another attorney could step in—the same result as provided by the UCLA—if the engagement agreement and participation agreement contemplate this exception.
-The attorney’s engagement agreement for Maryland and the District of Columbia (but not Virginia), and the participation agreement for Maryland and the District of Columbia (but not Virginia), attached at Appendices H and G, respectively, of the Protocols, contemplate this exception.
+The attorney’s engagement agreement for Maryland, the District of Columbia, and Virginia, and the participation agreement for Maryland, the District of Columbia, andVirginia), attached at Appendices H and G, respectively, of the Protocols, contemplate this exception.
 Protocols 2015, App.
 G, H.

 If the Collaborative case concludes successfully, the mental health professional must remain in his or her Collaborative role and cannot shift to an inconsistent role such as therapist or parent coordinator.